Now available from our online shop priced at £89.

 Meteo-Pi’s main advantage is that it allows any weather station programs able to run on the Raspberry Pi to receive serial weather data direct from the console.
 This provides two key benefits:

 - It allows a choice of weather programs to run on the Pi .
 If you try one program but decide that it doesn’t meet your requirements then it’s simple to switch to an alternative Pi-compatible program.
 Or Meteo-Pi may be ideal for developing your own Pi-compatible software.
-Contrast this with a logger/SBC like the WiFi Logger or Meteobridge where your only option is to use the built-in software;
+Contrast this with a combined logger/SBC like the WiFi Logger or Meteobridge Nano, which are both great devices but limited to the built-in software;

 - Much greater memory and computing power is available with a Pi (especially if the new high-performance Raspberyy Pi 4 is used) than an integrated logger/SBC ;